AR-js-org/studio-backend/docs/package.md

     assetFile: yourAssetFile, // read details after this code block
     assetName: 'model.gltf', // the AR asset filename, including the file extension
     assetParam: {
-        isValid: true, // whether the scale/size parameters are correct or not (if you don't know what this is, set to true)
         scale: 1.0, // scale of the asset
         size: { // sizes of the asset, unused
             width: 1.0,